 This so-called "natural" bound can be shown to be tight.
 Remarkably, we do not need to make any assumptions regarding the causal relations between the three endogenous variables.
-This allows us to bound the causal effect of X_1 on X_2 in the presence of unobserved confounding, selection bias, and even cycles.
+This allows us to bound the causal effect of X_1 on X_2 in the presence of confounding and cycles.
 Unfortunately, it can be shown that there exists no analogous bound in case X_1 is real-valued.